Aethezz/Course-Content-RAG-Chatbot/readme.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue.
 (Add more specific guidelines if desired).

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file (if created) for details.